 Let’s take a detailed look at ways to optimize occupancy rate in call centers:

 Call monitoring for improved efficiency: In order to maximize the occupancy rate of agents, managers should focus more on monitoring call volumes at different times of the day to identify the peak hours and off-peak hours.
 Call quality monitoring is also important to improve the service quality with reduction in cost.
 Strategizing the occupancy of each agent during peak hours can certainly help in decreasing the time customers have to wait in a queue.
-Call center managers can also listen to the customer interactions on live calls and can analyze the pain points of the agents to see where they are lacking while conversing with customers.
+With the help of Call Center Software managers can also listen to the customer interactions on live calls and can analyze the pain points of the agents to see where they are lacking while conversing with customers.
 This will minimize the time spent on a single call, leading to enhanced efficiency of agents.
 Moreover, achieving more than 90% of occupancy is a difficult task and can put extreme pressure on the workforce.
 Managers can also arrange for training sessions and can also formulate redressal plan for agents depending on the results derived through the monitoring process.

 Agent utilization during quiet periods: Call centers face huge number of calls but there might be days when the call traffic is not much.
 For those days, call center managers should ensure full utilization of agents by engaging them in other activities.
 Managers can ask agents to make outbound calls for service feedback and for cross-selling products of their interest.
 They can also arrange training sessions for agents during quiet periods to strike the right balance between handling customer calls and reducing the overheads of the call center.
 Also adding fun at workplace by creating competitive and team-oriented environment will not only motivate call center agents but at the same time will help in improving their performance.